awslabs/aws-cloudformation-template-formatter/README.md

 * Use the [snap package](https://snapcraft.io/cfn-format)

-* If you have [go](https://golang.org/) installed, run the following:

-    `go install github.com/awslabs/aws-cloudformation-template-formatter/cmd/cfn-format`

 * Download the [latest release](https://github.com/awslabs/aws-cloudformation-template-formatter/releases/latest) for your operating system.

+* If you have [Go](https://golang.org/) (v1.12 or higher) installed, run the following:

+    `GO111MODULE=on go get github.com/awslabs/aws-cloudformation-template-formatter/cmd/cfn-format`

 ## Usage